magento/merchdocs/src/system/data-export.md

 1. Upon completion of the task, look for the file in the download location for your web browser.

     You can save or open the exported CSV file as a spreadsheet, then edit the data and import it back into your store.

     {:.bs-callout-info}
     By default, all exported files are located in the `<Magento root directory>/var/export` folder.
-If remote storage like Amazon S3 is enabled, all exported files are located in the `<Remote storage root directory>/import_export/export` folder.
+If the Remote storage module is enabled, all exported files are located in the `<Remote storage root directory>/import_export/export` folder.